yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/loops/index.md

     <li>Can you brainstorm some ways that one of your favorite apps might make use of a for-in loop?</li>
   </ul>
   <h3>More Practice</h3>
   <p>At this point, you have the tools to do just about anything with loops!
-The most frequent use cases will be involving arrays.
-If you’d like more practice before moving on, check out the Leveled <a href="../array-exercises">Array Exercises</a>.</p>
+If you’d like more practice before moving on, check out the Leveled <a href="../../practice/loops">Array Practice Exercises</a>.</p>
 </div>

 <br>